Calling Test

 Why Did God Make Me This Way?

-The question is not irreverent.
-It is one of the most important questions you can ask.
+The question isn't irreverent.
+It's one of the most important questions you can ask.
 Because the answer changes everything about how you see yourself, your struggles, and your purpose.

 You Are Not an Accident